New Study Claims That the 'Black Death' Was Spread By Humans, Not Rats - Slashdot

 2) Why are you moderating?

-This Is Very Interesting (Score:4, Interesting)
+This Is Very Interesting (Score:5, Interesting)

 Our knowledge of plague pandemics is largely drawn from observations made since the germ theory of disease gained ascendancy in the 1880s, which coincided with the world-wide Third Plague Pandemic.
 There are multiple potential routes of plague bacillus transmission, so the processes observed during the recent pandemic (1855 to 1959) were used to interpret the records we had from the Second Plague Pandemic (the Black Death, from the 1340s to the late 1700s).